udaykiran009/oneCCL/doc/rst/source/sample.rst

 Sample application
 =========================

-Here comes the complete sample which shows how CCL API can be used to perform allreduce communication for SyCL buffers:
+Below is a complete sample that shows how oneCCL API can be used to perform allreduce communication for SYCL* buffers:

 ::